 Transfers in Florence

 In Florence there is a lot to see, it all depends on the time you have.
-The last time I was there for a month.
-So if you’re planning to go there you can count on me to help you or recommend other things to see or do.
+The last time I was there, I was a month.

-When to go to Florence?
+When to Go to Florence?

 But from my point of view, Florence is a city to visit all year round.
-When you have a few days, pay it a visit!
+When you have a few days, pay him a visit!

-Where to stay in Florence?
+Where to Stay in Florence?

-If you want to stay in a nice hotel, which is also well located I recommend the Atlantic Palace, it is not the cheapest, but surely you love it.
-I also leave this link to Booking to take a look at all the hotels in Florence.
+If you want to stay in a nice hotel, which is also well located, I recommend the Atlantic Palace, it’s not the cheapest, but I’m sure you’ll like it.

 The good thing about Florence is that you can walk everywhere, so the accommodation can get a little cheaper if you escape from the downtown area.